awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Automated snapshots<a name="about-automated-snapshots"></a>

 When automated snapshots are enabled for a cluster, Amazon Redshift periodically takes snapshots of that cluster\.
 By default Amazon Redshift takes a snapshot about every eight hours or following every 5 GB per node of data changes, or whichever comes first\.
+If your data is larger than 5 GB \* the number of nodes, the shortest amount of time in between automated snapshot creation is 15 minutes\.
 Alternatively, you can create a snapshot schedule to control when automated snapshots are taken\.
+If you're using custom schedules, the minimum amount of time between automated snapshots is one hour\.
 Automated snapshots are enabled by default when you create a cluster\.

 Automated snapshots are deleted at the end of a retention period\.
 The default retention period is one day, but you can modify it by using the Amazon Redshift console or programmatically by using the Amazon Redshift API or CLI\.